 - Make sure your cat is at a healthy weight.
 If the cat is overweight, this can make it harder for her to move and play around.
 Enough movement has a noticeable impact on improving bowels’ movement.

-- Add foods that are higher in fiber to your cat’s diet.
+- Add foods that are higher in fiber and lower in residue to your cat’s diet.

 - Try to get your cat to consume more fluids.